 It is important at St Francis Xavier School that parents and carers are involved in student progress and have the opportunity to share in their child’s learning.
 Marked assessments are sent home with cover sheets, in the form of “I can” statements, wherein staff have detailed the strengths and weakness which have been highlighted in the piece of work.
 We ask that students record the details of the assessment in planners and that parents and carers spend time with students revisiting assessments.
 Parents are asked to record in the student planner when they have seen the assessment and feedback, and are encouraged to comment with their thoughts.
 Staff will check planners in order to respond to parental views when necessary.
-Assessment front covers are also published on My Child at School.
+Assessment front covers are also published on the parent portal.

 All assessments are graded with a 1-9 grading system which feed into the 1-9 GCSE grades which students are working towards by year 11.
 Our grading system works on a sliding scale so that allocated grades are age appropriate; for example, a grade 7 at year 9 will show progress in both skills and knowledge from a grade 7 in year 8.

 A grade 4 is recognised as a standard pass and a grade 5 is a strong pass.
 A grade 7 is approximately equivalent to the “old” A grade.
 A grade 9 is recognised as an exceptional grade beyond the previous A* grade.
 In GCSE’s a grade 9 with be awarded nationally to around 4% of students in all subjects.

 As well as receiving front cover reports for assessments, students, parents and carers are also provided with termly progress reports which inform of a current grade and attitude to learning in every subject.
 Progress checks are also published on the parent portal.